trivialsec/docs/src/user-guide/scanners.md

 2. **Securely store the secret key:** To ensure that the webhook requests are coming from Trivial Security and not an attacker, you should perform signature verification.
 This involves adding a client token (secret key) to your application and using it to sign each webhook request.
 To see how you can generate a client token check out [Getting Started](./getting-started.md).
 3. **Handle the webhook request:** When a webhook is triggered, Trivial Security sends a HTTP POST request to the configured URL with a JSON payload containing details about the event.
 The receiving system must be configured to handle these requests and parse the JSON payload.
 The application must also verify the signature using the client token (secret key).
 The signature is sent in the `Authorization` HTTP header, in the `mac` claim.
 The algorithm is always **SHA512** regardless what has been specified in the `alg` claim (if it is not SHA512 assume there was a malicious actor in the middle and the payload is compromised).

+For full implementation details see the dedicated [webhooks page](./webhooks.md).

 ## HTTP API

+Use the API when you want to customize, integrate, and automate Trivial Security as part of your specific workflows.

 ## In your DevOps pipeline